Sandy and Ole Jaeger

 Pass It On!

-Get sustainable living tips each day of the year in honor of our 60 years protecting the nature of Maine.
+In honor of our 60 years protecting the nature of Maine, here are 60 tips to get you started in reducing your impact on the planet.
 Choose some that are especially inviting for kids and make time to try them together.
 Here are some to get you started:

 - Keep a reusable straw handy at home, the office, and in lunch boxes.
 Millions of disposable straws are used each day, polluting the environment and harming wildlife.